DeneilSantiagoPayumo/Obsidian-Vault/International Relations/Notes/Bibliography Notes/Worldmaking after Empire, The Rise and Fall of Self-Determination.md

 Adom Getachew, Worldmaking after Empire: The Rise and Fall of Self-Determination (Princeton: Princeton University Press, 2019), intro. and chap 3.

+**Getachew, A. Worldmaking after Empire: The Rise and Fall of Self-Determination (Princeton: Princeton University Press, 2019), intro. and chap 3.**

 This is part of the [[De-colonisation and the End of Empires]] series:
 12-01-24